kmosesdayanand/Splunk/Box Integration.md

 	1. First we have to be a admin in order to integrate with Splunk.
 We can integrate with a non-admin account if we have a "Dev Console".
 	2. We need to create a app in "Dev console" of Box account.
+To do this just login to your account